BlertonRashiti/Optimization-for-machine-learning-Mini-Project/README.md

 * comparison_workers.ipynb : Comparison between different neural nets and optimizers for a server-based implementation
 * Test - Error Feedback SignSGD.ipynb : Test of another server-based implementation, with error-feedback

-Then, the main notebook in which there is the analysis of the optimal optimizers and also the plots related to this part:
+Then, the main notebook in which there is the analysis of the optimal optimizers and also the plots related to this part is :
 * notebook.ipynb